iDoka/awesome-canbus/README.md

 * [canmatrix](https://github.com/ebroecker/canmatrix) - Converting CAN Database Formats .arxml .dbc .dbf .kcd
 * [CANBabel](https://github.com/julietkilo/CANBabel) - Translator for several CAN description formats (supports KCD r/w and DBC read)
 * [can4python](https://github.com/caran/can4python) - A useful package for showing the contents of KCD files (also those converted from DBC files)
+* [dbcc](https://github.com/howerj/dbcc) - DBC to C (and CSV, JSON and XML) compiler using the mpc parser combinator library

 #### DBC only